-God often chooses to save people who seem foolish, weak, lowly, and despised in the world’s eyes.
+God often saves people who seem foolish, weak, lowly, and despised in the world’s eyes.
 And He often passes over people who seem smart, powerful, and from important families.
-It is only by God’s free grace that anyone is included in Christ Jesus’ family.
+It is only by God’s free grace that anyone is included in Jesus’ family.
 He has become for us wisdom from God—that is, our righteousness, holiness and redemption.
-Therefore, as it is written: “Let the one who boasts boast in the Lord.”6 “God opposes the proud but shows favor to the humble.”7
+Therefore, let the one who boasts boast in the Lord.6 “God opposes the proud but shows favor to the humble.”7

-Remember beloved, salvation is only by God’s grace alone, thorough faith alone in Jesus alone, so no one can boast.
+Remember beloved, salvation is only by God’s unmerited favor, thorough faith alone in Jesus alone, so no one can brag.
 And all of life is also by God’s grace alone.
 In Him we live and move and have our being.
-All of us are only children of the Lord.
-And everything, everything, everything we have is a gift from Him.
+And everything we have is a gift from Him.
 Our possessions, privileges, places, parents are freely given to us by God.
 Our achievements, abilities, brains, and beauty are all gifts from Christ.
 Our skills, status, fame, fortune, and everything we are and have comes down from the Father of heavenly lights.

 So how can we ever brag or strut around like a peacock?
 Boasting makes us compete with other people, clash with them, look down on them, and hurt them.
 These are not the ways of Christ.
 Instead of unwholesome boasting, let us speak only what is helpful for building others up according to their needs, that we may benefit people around us.10